Learn and understand in detail the journey your customers will go through when joining your event and how they will interact with Brella.

 👉In the Breakout room tab, the attendees can find different virtual "rooms" that work as meeting points for the event attendees.
 They can find coffee breaks, workshops, and much more!

 - To enter a breakout room, the attendees need to navigate the 'Breakout' room tab in the event and choose the room from the cards they wish to enter and join the meeting!

 🎯 Take away

 10. Exploring the sponsor booths 🗺️

 👉Attendees can find virtual booths designated for sponsors, exhibitors, and other interesting content about the event on this page.
-They can find the virtual booths always with the handshake icon in the event navigation.
+They can find virtual booths always with the kiosk stand icon in the event navigation.